mysticole928/python/MacOS/python-macos-pep-668.md

 fi
 ```

-### Remove the existing Homebrew Python
+## Remove the existing Homebrew Python

-If you're a fan of [Marie Kondo](https://konmari.com/) and her book, _The Life-Changing_
+For fans of [Marie Kondo](https://konmari.com/) and her book, _The Life-Changing_
-_Magic of Tidying Up: The Japanese Art of Decluttering and Organizing_, it's time to
+_Magic of Tidying Up: The Japanese Art of Decluttering and Organizing_, give
-give thanks to Homebrew Python and remove it.
+thanks to Homebrew Python and remove it.

 ```shell
 brew uninstall python
 ```

-If you have packages that require Python, you might get an error like this:
+When there are installed packages that require Python, there might be an error like this:

 ```shell
 Error: Refusing to uninstall /opt/homebrew/Cellar/python@3.12/3.12.4